kovapatrik/homebridge-midea-platform/README.md

 [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) is the easiest and **strongly recommended** way to configure this plugin.

 You should use the UI to discover and add devices.
 More information on the settings can be found in the [wiki](https://github.com/kovapatrik/homebridge-midea-platform/wiki#device-discovery).

-### Development & Remote Testing

-If you are developing this plugin and want to test it on a remote Homebridge server (e.g., on a Raspberry Pi/Proxmox on your LAN), you can use the built-in deployment scripts:

-1.  **Initial Setup**: Run `npm run setup-remote` to prepare your server (installs `rsync`, updates Node.js to v22, and installs dependencies).
-2.  **Fast Deploy**: Run `npm run deploy` to build the plugin, sync files to the server, and restart Homebridge automatically.

-_Note: Make sure to update the IP address and credentials in `package.json` before running these scripts._

 ## Contribution